Closure of Experience TV

 Experience TV continues in the opposite gallery, across the staircase.

 The Business of Television

 Uncover the business behind the small screen and discover how television is funded, who decides what we watch and how the industry has changed over the years.
-You will learn about the art of advertising, and the three R's: research, regulations and ratings.
-We will explain the importance of scheduling, and you can try out our special interactive to see how many viewers your channel would get.
+Learn about the art of advertising, and the 'three Rs': research, regulations and ratings.
+You'll learn about the importance of scheduling, and you can try out our special interactive to see how many viewers your channel would get.

 The Power of Television

 Is television the most influential invention of the 20th century?
-In this final section, you will discover how television can shape our attitudes, knowledge and lifestyles, and reflect upon the importance of shared experiences.
-Learn about how television is used to influence public opinion and highlight important issues.
-Step into our viewing booth to watch iconic moments from the history of television; how many do you remember?
+Discover how TV can shape our attitudes, knowledge and lifestyles.
+Learn about how it's used to influence public opinion and highlight important issues.
+Step into our viewing booth to watch iconic moments from the history of television – how many do you remember?